Cecilia Grierson: Later life

 Grierson was publicly honored in 1914 on the occasion of the silver jubilee of her graduation, an homage repeated in 1916, when she retired from academia.
 She lived in scenic Los Cocos, Córdoba Province, during her retirement, practicing family medicine on a largely pro bono basis and teaching.
 She inaugurated a school in the rural town, as well as a residence for teachers and artists.
-She was allowed credit for only a few years' service upon her retirement and received but a modest pension; she lamented most, however, that she was never offered the position of Chair of her alma mater's Faculty of Medicine.
-Grierson never married.
-The noted academic and activist died in Buenos Aires in 1934, at age 74, and was buried in the city's British Cemetery, (See also the English page of: Cementerio Británico).
+She was allowed credit for only a few years' service upon her retirement and received but a modest pension; she lamented most, however, that she was never offered the position of Chair of her alma mater's Faculty of Medicine, which she attributed to misogyny, as a single woman.
+A noted academic and activist throughout her life, Grierson died in Buenos Aires in 1934, at age 74, and was buried in the city's British Cemetery, (See also the English page of: Cementerio Británico).

-Tribute
+Tributes

 The nursing school she established in 1891 was renamed for her following her death.
 A street in Los Cocos and one in the newest district of Buenos Aires, Puerto Madero, were also named in her honor.

 On November 22, 2016, Google celebrated her 157th birthday with a Google Doodle.

+A new 2,000 peso banknote, due to Argentina's high inflation, has been designed with Grierson and Ramón Carrillo on the front.

+The first locally-developed Covid-19 vaccine in Argentina, approved in October 2023, was named in Grierson's honor.